Azure-Samples/confidential-container-samples/README.md

 This repo is organized by folders that states the sample name followed by the enablers of confidential containers.
 A typical folder name follows this standard < samplename >-< enabername > :

-### Confidential Healthcare Application with Intel SGX based confidential containers
+### Confidential Healthcare Application on Intel SGX based confidential containers

 [Confidential HealthCare Implementation with Scone, Confidential Inferencing & Azure Attestation](confidential-healthcare-scone-confinf-onnx/README.md)

-### Confidential Big Data Analytics with Apache Spark and Azure SQL Always Encrypted with secured enclaves with Intel SGX based confidential containers
+### Confidential Big Data Analytics with Apache Spark and Azure SQL Always Encrypted secured enclaves on Intel SGX based confidential containers

 [Confidential Big Data Analytics with Apache Spark on SGX-enabled Containers using Scone](confidential-big-data-spark/README.md)